 Leah Uko – Anchor & Reporter

-Leah Uko joined the WLTZ First News news team in April 2016.
+Leah Uko joined the WLTZ First News team in April 2016.

 During her time in Little Rock, Leah covered the controversy of the state taking control over the Little Rock School District after six of the 48 schools in the district had been continuously on the academically distressed list.
-She also covered a range of education, crime and politics in the city of Pine Bluff, including its downtown area that saw buildings collapse due to property neglect.
+She also covered education, crime and politics in the city of Pine Bluff, including its downtown area where buildings collapsed due to property neglect.

 Before moving to Little Rock, Leah covered the city of Omaha, Nebraska at FOX 42 News.
 She headed her own series, Restaurant Report.
-The series confirmed whether or not food establishments, in a city with one of the most restaurants per capita in the country, were keeping up to code with the Douglas County Health Department’s health code standards.
+The series confirmed whether or not food establishments, in a city with one of the most restaurants per capita in the country, kept up with the Douglas County Health Department’s health code standards.
 Leah interviewed chefs, cooks and general managers at nearly 100 restaurants in the county.

-In addition to the franchise, Leah covered political corruption in the city involving city council members who were spending campaign money to support gambling addictions.
-She was also assigned to cover different controversial deaths of a children who were killed due to gang violence on Omaha’s north side.
+In addition to the franchise, Leah covered political corruption involving a city council member who spent campaign money to support a gambling addiction.
+She was also assigned to cover different controversial deaths of a children killed due to gang violence on Omaha’s north side.